xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

 For power bank users this is a useful feature, but for us with a sleep mode current of a few mA, this functionality greatly interferes with normal operation.
 What's more complicated is that, since MH-CD42 is a highly integrated module, there is no power pin we can forcefully pull up to keep the power on.

 We first searched for the datasheet of MH-CD42 but almost found no useful information.
-But we did find [an article on MH-CD42](https://techobsessed.net/tag/mh-cd42/), in which the author found that the MH-CD42 module has the same external circuit as another IP5306 chip, and confirmed that they have equivalent functionality.
+But we did find [an post on MH-CD42](https://techobsessed.net/tag/mh-cd42/), in which the author found that the MH-CD42 module has the same external circuit as another IP5306 chip, and confirmed that they have equivalent functionality.

-[This article (Chinese)](https://www.jianshu.com/p/25fa6ec89953) introduces a way to keep the output of IP5306 on, specificaaly to connect an output of the MCU to the button of the power module, and send a low signal every ten seconds.
+[This post (Chinese)](https://www.jianshu.com/p/25fa6ec89953) introduces a way to keep the output of IP5306 on, specificaaly to connect an output of the MCU to the button of the power module, and send a low signal every ten seconds.
 This simulates pressing the power button every few seconds and keeps the power on.

 So we soldered a wire from STM32 to the soldering pad on the power module, and wrote some code: